ycpcs/cs335-spring2020/assignments/cybercrime.md

 ### Submitting
 <u>Slides and report</u>: due **Thursday, May 05<sup>th</sup>** by 11:59 PM

-<u>Presentations</u>: You **must** schedule your presentations throughout the semester.
+<u>Presentations</u>: You **must** schedule your presentations throughout the semester (except the last 2 class periods).
 Presentations should be no more than 10 min, including questions.

 Upload a zip file containing your slides and report to the [Marmoset](https://cs.ycp.edu/marmoset/) server.